-- Reception Centres are usually located in schools, hotels / motels, or community halls, - □ It may be useful to coordinate the location of the Reception Centre with the local authority (city, town, county, M.D., etc.).

-□ See Area Specific Information (white tabs) for pre-identified Reception Centres in your area.

-A Reception Centre should:

-- $\hfill\square$ Have a conference room of some type where a large number of people can gather. - □ Have conferencing services including fax machine, internet access, and phone access. - Be large enough to house all of the evacuees. - Be outside of the hazard area. - □ Allow residents to evacuate to the Reception Centre without travelling through the hazard area.
+- □ Reception Centres are usually located in schools, hotels / motels, or community halls. - ☐ It may be useful to coordinate the location of the Reception Centre with the local authority (city, town, county, M.D., etc.). - ☐ See Area Specific Information (white tabs) for pre-identified Reception Centres in your area. - A Reception Centre should: - ☐ Have a conference room of some type where a large number of people can gather. - ☐ Have conferencing services including fax machine, internet access, and phone access. - ☐ Be large enough to house all of the evacuees. - ☐ Be outside of the hazard area. - ☐ Allow residents to evacuate to the Reception Centre without travelling through the hazard area. - ☐ Allow pets.

-Allow pets.

-- □ Ensure you have enough staff to handle the needs of all of the evacuees. - Allow evacuees to vent their emotions. - Do not make any promises that cannot be kept. - Attempt to reunite families as quickly as possible. - Document the details of anyone who may have trouble coping with the incident so that they can be given proper psychological support. - Monitor whether residents that have been contacted by the Telephoners, Rovers, and Roadblock personnel have checked in at the Reception Centre.
+- ☐ Ensure you have enough staff to handle the needs of all of the evacuees. - ☐ Allow evacuees to vent their emotions. - ☐ Do not make any promises that cannot be kept. - ☐ Attempt to reunite families as quickly as possible. - □ Document the details of anyone who may have trouble coping with the incident so that they can be given proper psychological support. - ☐ Monitor whether residents that have been contacted by the Telephoners, Rovers, and Roadblock personnel have checked in at the Reception Centre of Number Arrival Depart Resident ID (Where they can be Time Time Occupants Arrived First Last reached) G124-A John Doe 2 2 19:06 19:21 555-555-5555 555-555-5555 H131-B Jane Doe 3 19:12 19:28 F122-A 5 19:20 555-555-5555 James Doe 3 a friend's house in Red Deer.
+Jane and her 2 children arrived safely then left to stay with her mother in Bentley.